kkga/ter/docs/usage.md

 ## Initial setup and build

-If you want to use an existing folder of markdown files, navigate to it.
-Otherwise, create a new directory, go inside, create some markdown files and run Ter for the first time:
+Run the following command inside a directory with markdown files.

 ```
 deno run -A --unstable https://deno.land/x/ter/main.ts
 ```

 Before building, Ter checks for [configuration](configuration.md) file at `.ter/config.yml`.
-If it can't find any, it will initialize the default configuration which you can edit.
+If it doesn't exist, ter will initialize an example configuration file which you can edit.

 ## Changing input and output paths

-The build script takes 2 optional arguments: `--input` (default: `.`) and `--output` (default: `_site`).
+The takes 2 optional arguments: `--input` (default: `.`) and `--output` (default: `_site`).

 By default, it recursively searches for all `*.md` files in the current directory and outputs the generated site into the `_site` directory.

-If your markdown files are in some other directory, or you want a different name for the output directory, adjust accordingy, for example:
+If your markdown files are in some other directory, or if you want a different name for the output directory, adjust accordingy, for example:

 ```
 deno run -A --unstable https://deno.land/x/ter/main.ts --input pages --output _dist